Available 24X7 Call For Free Consultation (281) 587-1111

 You should not pop blisters.
 You can give your child over-the-counter pain medication such as acetaminophen or ibuprofen according to the directions on the packaging.

-How Are Third Degree Burn Severity Determined?
+How is Degree Burn Severity Determined?

 The second level is categorized as a second-degree burn, which affects the epidermis and the layer beneath it, known as the dermis.
 These burns can cause pain, redness, swelling, blistering, peeling skin, and the development of seeping wounds.
 They are considered harmful because of the potential for infection and the possibility of minor scarring.
 However, with proper home care and the application of antibiotic medication, second-degree burns can usually heal effectively.